HomeSite Map

 “Epstein (The Beatle-Making Prince Of Pop) Dies At 32.”
 So read the headline in Britain's “Daily Mirror” magazine in late August of 1967.
 Beatles manager Brian Epstein was found dead at his residence at 24 Chapel Street, London, on August 27th, 1967 of an accidental overdose of sleeping pills mixed with alcohol.
 “If anyone was the ‘fifth Beatle,’ it was Brian,” stated Paul McCartney.

-The Beatles were at a weekend retreat in Bangor, Wales listening to the teachings of the Maharishi Mahesh Yogi at the time of Epstein’s death.
+The Beatles were at a weekend retreat in Bangor, Wales listening to the teachings of the Maharishi Mahesh Yogi at the time of Brian Epstein’s death.
 Upon hearing the news, “they cut their stay short and reconvened at McCartney’s house in St. John’s Wood on 1st September to decide what to do,” explains Ian MacDonald in his book “Revolution In The Head.”
 “McCartney knew that the psychological force holding them together would soon dissipate without some new creative focus, and argued that they must now get on with the ‘Magical Mystery Tour’ project.
 The others glumly agreed, Lennon acquiescing despite seeing with his usual withering clarity that, without Epstein, The Beatles would soon fall apart.”

 With that decided, four days later they entered EMI Studio One to carry on ‘business as usual,’ recording the recently written Lennon song “I Am The Walrus.”
 This elaborate tour de force, therefore, has the unique distinction of being the first song The Beatles recorded after the death of their much-loved manager.